gipplab/math-content-similarity/demo/Readme.md

 ### Steps to Access Recommendations

 #### **Step 1: Identify the zbMATH Open Document**
 When viewing a document on zbMATH Open, obtain its internal identifier (docID).
-Steps to obtain the docID for any zbMATH Open document.
+Steps to obtain the docID for any zbMATH Open document:
 - [Link to an example document on zbMATH Open](https://zbmath.org/0915.46047)
 - Click on the Cite button below the article.
 - Select Format from the dropdown menu as "BibTeX"